Derived Categories of BHK Mirrors: Derived Equivalence of Berglund-H ubsch-Krawitz Mirrors

 and define

 and

 When we take these zero loci, the polynomial $w$ specializes to only having the variables that correspond to the elements in $\Xi$ and $\Xi'$, respectively.
 By Equations~\eqref{mirmoninterp} and~\eqref{transposedpoltoric}, it follows that $w$ specializes to $F_{A^T}$ and $F_{(A')^T}$ respectively.
-In summary, we have defined the two CY orbifolds